 You know that exercise makes changes in the body.
-But what if I say it also change your brain too?
+But what if I say it also changes your brain too?
 Hey guys, this week I have come with book summary of Spark-The Revolutionary New Science Of Exercise And The Brain by John Ratey.

 In this book, Author John Ratey explained very clearly how body and mind related with each other and how exercise improves brains functionality.
 So, let’s start.

 It was found that student who had done aerobic exercise before study hour increased their mood, attention, learning,